BetikuOluwatobi/commonlit-evaluate-student-summaries/README.md

 Summary writing is an essential skill, pivotal for enhancing reading comprehension, especially among second language learners and students with learning disabilities.
 The goal of this Kaggle competition, hosted by CommonLit, was to develop a model that can effectively evaluate the quality of summaries written by students from grades 3-12.

-This repository hosts my solution that achieved a near top score.
+This repository hosts my solution that achieved a near-top score.
 Throughout the competition, I navigated through different strategies and, in hindsight, learned immensely from the choices I made.

 ## 🎯 Competition Objective